rageOS/rageOS/README.md

 * Install the database in your MySQL or MariaDB Server
 * Download the resources and put them into the bridge/resources folder

+# ToDo
+* Wait for the GTAN Bridge to be released
+* Test all implemented Database structures
+* ReCheck all CS Files